Centaurioun/pulp-stones/references/md/Patil_2018_A_Cone_Beam_Computed_Tomography_Study_of_the_Prevalence_of_Pulp_Stones_in_a.md

 University, Sakaka, Saudi Arabia.
 E-mail: drpsantosh@gmail.com.
 Academic Editors: Alessandro Leite Cavalcanti and Wilton Wilney Nascimento Padilha
-Received: 12 January 2018 / Accepted: 01 April 2018/ Published: 05 April 2018 Abstract
+Received: 12 January 2018 / Accepted: 01 April 2018/ Published: 05 April 2018
+## **Abstract**

 **Objective:** To assess the prevalence of pulp stones using Cone Beam Computed Tomography (CBCT) in a Saudi Arabian adolescent population.
+ **
+## **Materials and Methods**

- **Material and Methods: CBCT** scans of 237 individuals compromising of 1018 teeth were examined.
+s: CBCT** scans of 237 individuals compromising of 1018 teeth were examined.
 All teeth were analyzed in three dimensions and the presence of pulp stones were identified as a round or oval shaped dense structures in the pulp space.
 The location of involved tooth in terms of arch, side involved and the status of the tooth were documented.
 Statistical analysis was carried out by applying Chi-square test.
 The level of significance was set at 5%.
  **Results:** Pulp stones were observed in 119 out of the 237 participants, and in 118 teeth out of 1018 teeth examined, with the patient prevalence of 50.2% and tooth prevalence 10.6%.
 Pulp stones were observed in 76 (51.3%) of males and 43 (48.3%) of females, with no significant difference (p\>0.05).
 A nonsignificant difference was also noted when maxillary and mandibular arches and the left and right sides were compared.
 Pulp stones were observed more frequently observed in molars and in carious (8.8%) and restored teeth (17.1%).
+ **
+## **Conclusions**

- **Conclusion:** The prevalence of pulp stones was high in molars and in carious and restored teeth.
+:** The prevalence of pulp stones was high in molars and in carious and restored teeth.
 No significant difference was noticed between gender, arch and side of tooth involved with pulp stones.

 **Keywords:** Cone-Beam Computed Tomography; Dental Pulp Calcification; Prevalence.

-Introduction
+## **Introduction**

 Pulp stones are discrete calcified masses located in the dental pulp.
 They can be noticed in both healthy teeth, diseased, and even unerupted teeth.
 Pulp stones can be found in both in the primary and permanent teeth £l\].
 Pulp stones may be observed in the coronal part of the pulp or may be even in the radicular pulp, as free, attached, or embedded calcified bodies in the dentine £2\].
 The size of the pulp stones may vary from a macroscopic to microscopic dimension.
 Histologically pulp stones are classified true, which contains irregular dentine and the false, comprising of degenerative pulpal calcifications £3\].
 The aetiology behind the formation of pulp stones is still not established till date.
 Numerous predisposing factors, including ageing, long standing caries, restorations abrasions, periodontal disease, trauma and orthodontic treatment have been proposed £4\].
 Pulp stones may be round or oval in shape and may vary in number; generalized occurrence of pulp stones has also been reported in some systemic or genetic diseases.
 The frequency of occurrence of pulp stones has been reported to increase with age £5\].